Credit Requirements, Property Eligibility and Jumbo Loan Down Payment Options

 A Down Payment on Jumbo Loans – Options

 The down payment for jumbo loan requirements have become less strict lately.
-Lenders have previously required the home purchasers to pay 30% of the purchase price, but now the option is available to make a down payment of the conventional 20% amount.
+Lenders have previously required the home purchasers to pay 30% of the purchase price.
+Now the option is available to make a down payment of the conventional 20% amount.
 Lenders have become more interested in working with individuals with strong credit, solid assets and high income levels, so jumbo loans are a natural way to provide a service for this group.

-Recently, minimum jumbo loan down payment amounts in Delaware have dropped to 10 to 15%.
+Recently, minimum jumbo loan down payment amounts have dropped to 10 to 15%.
 Since interest rates are lower, payments are lower, making the higher loan values more affordable for home purchasers.

 When you are looking to purchase a home over $500,000, you will need to consider the options for your jumbo loan down payment.
 Maintaining adequate cash reserves, while supporting the purchase of your new home is what a lower down payment for jumbo loan figure can do.

 Your situation is unique.
-If you have already found that home, or if you are just at the beginning stages of searching for real estate, now is the time to call an Delaware jumbo expert like Good To Go Mortgage.
+If you have already found that home, or if you are just at the beginning stages of searching for real estate, now is the time to get qualified for a jumbo mortgage.